-If the intellectual, social, emotional and physical development don’t develop at the same rate as it does in average children it is called ‘asynchronous development’ or ‘uneven development’.
+If intellectual, social, emotional and physical development doesn’t develop at the same rate as it does in average children it is called ‘asynchronous development’ or ‘uneven development’.

-“When we bought our house I brought our daughter, nine at the time with me to the bank to discuss all the different mortgage models, which she understood and had profound talks about with the astonished bank employee.
-When we finally found our house and decided this was the one we would like to buy, our daughter threw a huge tantrum there and then screaming she hated the house, she didn’t want us to buy it.
-She was on the floor shouting, hitting the floor with all four and she couldn’t stop herself.
-It took me two days of talking to calm her down enough to get clear she was afraid we would die and she would be left with a huge debt.”
+“When we bought our house I brought our daughter, nine at the time, with me to the bank to discuss all the different mortgage models, which she understood and had profound talks about with the astonished bank employee.
+When we finally found our house and decided this was the one we would like to buy, our daughter threw a huge tantrum there and then, screaming she hated the house and she didn’t want us to buy it.
+She was on the floor shouting, hitting the floor with all four limbs… and she couldn’t stop herself.
+It took me two days of talking to calm her down enough to get clear that she was afraid we would die and she would be left with a huge debt.”
 Simone de Hoogh

-The higher the intellectual or emotional or practical ability of a child the more out of sync his or her development is likely to be, therefore asynchronous development is mostly seen in overexcitable and/or (more) able children.
+The higher the intellectual, emotional or practical ability of a child, the more out of sync his or her development is likely to be, therefore asynchronous development is mostly seen in overexcitable and/or (more) able children.

 Asynchronous development makes the child or teenager more vulnerable in social situations.
-They need to be given information and strategies how to deal with the uneven development.
+They need to be given information and strategies on how to deal with uneven development.

 The Columbus group

-The Columbus group came in 1991 with the following definition of high-ability:
+In 1991, the Columbus group came up with the following definition of high-ability:

 - This asynchrony increases with higher intellectual capacity.

-- The uniqueness of the more-able renders them particularly vulnerable and requires modifications in parenting, teaching and counseling in order for them to develop optimally.
+- The uniqueness of the more-able renders them particularly vulnerable and requires modifications in parenting, teaching and counselling in order for them to develop optimally.

 Very often (more) able children are seen as behind in their emotional development.
-However considering their intensity, also called overexcitabilities, it can also point towards an intensity which is very different from the norm and therefore sometimes alarming for the people around them.
-This strong reaction of the environment makes it harder for the (more) able child to accept overexcitabilities inside them and learn to appreciate and ability to direct this force.
+However, their overexcitability can also point towards an intensity that is very different from the norm, and therefore sometimes alarming for the people around them.
+This strong reaction towards their environment makes it harder for the (more) able child to accept the overexcitability inside them and their ability to learn to appreciate and direct this force.

 Martin, 6 years old

-A young boy, six-years old, visualizes in great detail, based on pictures of an existing castle in Carcassonne in the South of France, a Castle plan which he wants to build out of matches (Intellectual Ability 10 years).
+Based on pictures he has seen of an existing castle in Carcassonne in the south of France, a six-year-old boy visualises in great detail a plan for a castle that he wants to build out of matches (Intellectual Ability: 10 years).

-He tries to build it but he fails: his fingers are not capable of doing this precise work; his motor skills are not up to it.
-(Physical Ability 5 years)
+He tries to build it but fails: his fingers are not capable of doing this precise work; his motor skills are not up to it.
+(Physical Ability: 5 years)

-Martin gets frustrated with the result, throws it across the room, looses it and has a huge tantrum.
-Most professionals would say his Emotional Maturity is below his chronological age because he seems to overreact and not be in charge of his emotions.
+Martin gets frustrated with the result, throws it across the room, loses it and has a huge tantrum.
+Most professionals would say his emotional maturity is below his chronological age because he seems to overreact and is not in charge of his emotions.

-If you take into account that Martin might not only feel deeply disappointed in himself because of the difference between what he sees in his mind’s eye and what his hands are able to make but also because he thinks his friend, who is also making a castle, is handling his frustration much better the he does.
-Is that indicating emotional immaturity or maturity?
-Martin doesn’t realise that there is no difference in his friends mind’s eye and the reality and therefore doesn’t experience frustration or negative feelings about self .
+Martin might not only feel deeply disappointed in himself because of the difference between what he sees in his mind’s eye and what his hands are able to make, but also because he thinks his friend, who is making a castle too, is handling his frustration much better then he does.
+Taking this into account, is that indicating emotional immaturity or maturity?
+Martin doesn’t realise that for his friend there is no difference between his mind’s eye and the reality, and therefore doesn’t experience the same frustration or negative feelings about himself.

-Martins behaviour indicates a imaginational overexcitability combined with an asynchronous development.
+Martin’s behaviour indicates an imaginational overexcitability combined with an asynchronous development.

-Alan gives a far too detailed and complicated presentation on cosmology, on a too high-level to be interesting for his classmates.
-(Intellectual Ability 16 years)
+Alan gives a far too detailed and complicated presentation on cosmology, about St Mark’s astronomical clock in Venice on a level too high to be interesting for his classmates.
+(Intellectual Ability: 16 years)

 He feels the class is withdrawing but doesn’t know how to deal with it or how to react.
-His classmates become fidgety and are expressing their insecurity with non-verbal signs of contempt: eye-rolling, sighs etc. Martin gets more and more nervous and even starts talking faster.
+His classmates become fidgety and are expressing their own insecurity with non-verbal signs of contempt: eye-rolling, sighs etc. Alan gets more and more nervous and starts talking faster.
 His speech is not fluent anymore and his movement is awkward and insecure.
-(Physical Ability 7 years)
+(Physical Ability: 7 years)

-Martin feels hurt, withdraws from the class and loses his motivation to do anything for or with his classmates.
+Alan feels hurt, withdraws from the class and loses his motivation to do anything for or with his classmates.
+(Emotional Maturity: 6 years)

 Mary, 9 years old

-She picks up the hammer and nails, hammers the pieces together including her thumb and fingers, unfortunately it is not up to her expectations, it looks clumsy and not at all as the picture in her head.
-(Physical Ability 7 years)
+She picks up the hammer and nails, and hammers the pieces together including her thumb and fingers.
+Unfortunately, the doll’s house is not up to her expectations, it looks clumsy and not at all like the picture in her head.
+(Physical Ability: 7 years)

 Ann, 8 years old

-Her fine motor skills make writing a time-consuming nightmare, letting her teacher believe she is behind and has enough challenges in the ordinary work.
-(Physical Ability 4 years)
+Her fine motor skills make writing a time-consuming nightmare, making her teacher believe she is behind and has enough challenges in the ordinary work.
+(Physical Ability: 4 years)